Pace Running – UPDATED 2021 – Guide To Marathon Pace Training

 Excited first-time marathon runners often run on feeling after the opening gun and push through pacing signals from their brains, depleting bodily resources too quickly and slogging their way to the finish line.

 Running with pace, especially during the first half of a marathon, is vital to both completing a marathon and protecting your body from a severe depletion of resources or even injury.

 Now that you realize how important pace running is, it is time to establish a pace training routine.

 Experienced runners likely already know their ideal pace, but for newcomers discovering a starting point can be difficult.
 The best place to start is by setting a reasonable and attainable finish time for a marathon.
 Doing so will give you an appropriate time to start pace training with.
 But where should you start with pace training?

 Most experienced marathon runners and running coaches will tell you that a progression marathon training program is the best way to implement pace training during your preparation period for the marathon.

-Progression Marathon Training
+Guide To Progression Marathon Training

 Progression training helps your body build up endurance and prepare for mental fatigue.
 Progression programs will vary based upon your individual fitness level and time to race.
 But most follow the same general schedule.
 The first few weeks feature a combination of shorter runs (2-3 miles) and one long run each week (5 miles).